Åland United

 Åland United is a Finnish women's football club based in Lemland, Åland.
 They compete in the Kansallinen Liiga, the premier women's football league in Finland.

 In 2004 Åland's clubs Lemlands IF and IF Finströms Kamraterna decided to strengthen the women's football in the region.
-Their combined team operated under Lemlands IF using name Åland United.
+Their combined team operated under Lemlands IF using the name Åland United.
 United managed promotion to the top national women's league, the Naisten Liiga, in 2005.
 In 2008 other Ålandic clubs Sunds IF, IFK Mariehamn and Saltviks IF joined in the cooperation and Åland United became an independent, pure women's football club.